rgd01sh/Eid-Gift-Box/README.md

-#   ✨🌙 Eid Celebration Game! 🌙✨
+#   ✨🌙 Eid Gift Box: Collect & Celebrate 🌙✨

 An interactive celebration game where you collect flying money from an Eid gift box!